DKISTDC/dkist/docs/tutorial/3_dataset_dimensionality.md

 (dkist:tutorial:dataset-dimensionality)=
 # Dimensionality of a `Dataset`

-In this tutorial you will learn how to open a dataset and inspect it, then choose a subset of the data to download.
+In this chapter you will learn how to open a dataset and inspect it, then choose a subset of the data to download.

 As previously discussed we know that a "DKIST dataset" is comprised of multiple files, including an ASDF and many FITS files.
-The user tools represent all these files with the {obj}`dkist.Dataset` class.
+The Python tools represent all these files with the {obj}`dkist.Dataset` class.

 A `Dataset` object is constructed from the ASDF file for that dataset.
 This ASDF file contains the following information: